h2k/TradingBot-1/README.md

  - Start the rq worker : ```rq worker trading-tasks```
  - Start the flask API : ```python3 app.py```
+ - You can test using the provided Postman file

 **Job results are stored for 24 hours**